 It's best to let it go.

-Learn to ask more important relevant questions which can help you in the long run of life, relationships, happiness, and becoming a more attractive real man.
+Learn to ask more important relevant questions which can help you in the long run of life, relationships, happiness, and becoming a more attractive real man, rather than the quick useless answer you get from wondering "if there's still a chance".

 Move on as quickly as you can.